simplefoc/Arduino-FOC/README.md

 ## Examples
 Examples folder structure
 ```
-├───examples
+│   ├─── encoder examples             # EXMAPLES OF ENCODER APPLICATIONS
+│   │   ├───angle_control                   # example of angle control loop with configuraiton
+│   │   ├───change_direction                # simple motor changing velocity direction in real time
+│   │   ├───encoder_example                 # simple example of encoder usage
+│   │   ├───find_pole_pairs_number          # simple code example estimating pole pair number of the motor
+│   │   ├───HMBGC_example                   # example of code to be used with HMBGC controller with
+│   │   ├───velocity_control                # example of velocity control loop with configuraiton
+│   │   ├───velocity_ultraslow_control      # example of ultra slow velocity control using  with configuraiton
-│   ├───voltage_control                       # example of the voltage control loop with configuraiton
+│   │   └───voltage_control                 # example of the voltage control loop with configuraiton
+│   │
+│   └─── magnetic sensor examples      # EXMAPLES OF MAGENETIC SENSOR APPLICATIONS
 │       ├───angle_control                   # example of angle control loop with configuraiton
+│       ├───change_direction                # simple motor changing velocity direction in real time
+│       ├───find_pole_pairs_number          # simple code example estimating pole pair number of the motor
+│       ├───magnetic_sensor_only_example    # simple example of magnetic sensor usage
 │       ├───velocity_control                # example of velocity control loop with configuraiton
 │       ├───velocity_ultraslow_control      # example of ultra slow velocity control using  with configuraiton
-│   ├───encoder_example                       # simple example of encoder usage
-│   ├───minimal_example                       # example of code without using configuration
-│   ├───HMBGC_example                         # example of code to be used with HMBGC controller with
-│   └───find_pole_pairs_number                # simple code example estimating pole pair number of the motor
+│       └───voltage_control                 # example of the voltage control loop with configuraiton
 ```